Ease Of Use9.0/10

 Luminar Looks allow you to make quick edits to your photos, in a nicely packaged menu bar that can be accessed at any time.

-Now keep in mind these are just the NEW features of Luminar 4.
+Now keep in mind these are just the NEW features of Luminar 4 and its recent updates.
 I’m not even talking about all the other incredible tools this program has to offer.
 Right now you can get lifetime access to Skylum Luminar 4 for just $89.

 Skylum was also kind enough to offer readers of my blog an exclusive discount on Luminar 4.
 Just use discount code BRNWILLS at checkout to save $10 off your purchase!